Water Permit Renewal for Greenfield Global - St. Lawrence River Industrial Cooling

 Why This Matters

-Live near Cardinal or along the St. Lawrence?
-This permit affects how much water gets drawn from the river daily.
-Category 2 means regulators see higher risk of environmental impact.
-If you fish, boat, or rely on the river, you might want to weigh in.
+Live near the St. Lawrence River in eastern Ontario?
+This permit affects how much water an industrial facility can draw from the river you might fish, boat, or swim in.
+Category 2 means regulators see higher environmental risk.
+If you care about river health or local water levels, this is your chance to weigh in.

 What Could Change

-If approved, Greenfield Global can continue drawing nearly 5 million litres daily from the St. Lawrence for another decade.
-The Ministry may impose new conditions on monitoring or water return.
-Denial would force the company to find alternative cooling methods.
+If approved, Greenfield Global could continue drawing nearly 5 million litres daily from the St. Lawrence for cooling water.
+The 10-year permit would lock in these water-taking rights through 2036.
+The Ministry may impose conditions on discharge temperature or monitoring requirements.

 Key Issues

-• Should the permit be renewed for another 10 years?
+- Should the permit be renewed for 10 years of continuous water taking?

 How to Participate

-1. Review the permit details on this consultation page to understand the water taking proposal.
+- Review the permit details on this consultation page to understand the proposed water taking volumes and duration.